panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ## 6. Summary

-The central symbol of an arrow function is the fat arrow `=>`: on the left side of it enumerate the params, and on the right side write the function body:
+The central symbol of an arrow function is the fat arrow `=>`: on the left side of it are the params, and on the right side is the function body:

 ```javascript
 (param1, param2, ..., paramN) => { ... }